For most vehicles, an MOT is a yearly occurrence to ensure our cars are safe and road legal.

 How Do I Declare MOT Exemption?

-You can’t just stop taking your vehicle for its MOT, you have to declare it exempt.
-You can do this by going to the GOV website and filling out the V112 Form.
 The form is simple, you just need your vehicle registration number, your full name and signature, and the understanding that you are correctly registering your vehicle as MOT exempt.

 What Is Vehicle Excise Duty Exemption?

-Vehicle Excise Duty (VED) is more commonly known as ‘road tax’ and has to be paid by most vehicle owners.
-However, once your car reaches its 40th birthday and is exempt from having its MOT, it is also eligible for VED exemption.
 It should be noted it is still a requirement to have your vehicle taxed - VED exemption just means you don’t have to pay.

-Similar to the MOT exemption, you must apply for a vehicle tax exemption.
 You can’t do this one online, you’ll have to apply at a Post Office - you’ll need to take your vehicle's logbook, your vehicle tax reminder letter (if you have one), and the V112 to prove your car is exempt from an MOT.

-The Post Office will then send your logbook to the DVLA, who will then send you an updated logbook stating your VED exemption.
 You’ll receive a letter once your tax is due to expire - you will not have to pay, but you still need to have your vehicle taxed by law.
-You could face an £80 fine if you do not tax your vehicle on time.

-Can I Still Get An MOT?
+Can I Still Get an MOT?

 Regardless of the fact your classic car is exempt from needing an MOT, it is still your responsibility to ensure it is safe and roadworthy.
-You can do this by referring to the checks on an MOT checklist

 You can still take your car for an MOT, just for peace of mind that your car is running as safely and efficiently as possible.